Signs You Have Poor Air Quality In Your Home

 Test your air quality

 Get a one-time radon test kit ($15).
-Worth adding: add a mold test swab to your shopping list.
+Add a mold test swab to your shopping list.
 For VOCs, consider a consumer-grade air quality monitor or hire an IAQ professional if symptoms persist.
 Knowledge is your first step toward fixing problems you can't see.

 Control moisture aggressively

 Fix leaks immediately.
-Use dehumidifiers in damp areas.
-Keep indoor humidity between 30-50%.
+Now, use dehumidifiers in damp areas.
+Plus, keep indoor humidity between 30-50%.
 Moisture feeds mold, degrades materials, and makes your HVAC work overtime.

 Address the source, not just the symptom

 That musty smell?
 Don't just run an air purifier.
-That persistent headache?
 Check your bedroom's CO levels before buying another headache remedy.
-Think about it: find where the moisture is pooling.
+Find where the moisture is pooling.
+And that persistent headache?
 Most health issues in modern homes stem from invisible environmental triggers.

 When to call professionals